texhen/texhen.github.io/pages/conference.md

 #### Schedule

-The full schedule will be available soon.
+The full schedule is available here:

 <br/>